Truly Scrumptious Early Years Nursery

-The incident will be logged and security measures will be reviewed.
+The incident will be logged, and security measures will be reviewed.

-In the event that an intruder is armed:
+If an intruder is armed:

 When confronting an intruder, the member of staff dealing with them should have another member of staff present.
 Both staff members should break off contact and leave when it is safe to do so.
 Use casual conversation or body language to calmly direct the situation.